1AMTEDDY/1AMTEDDY/README.md

-- 👋 Hi, I’m NOBLESSE
+- 👋 Hi, 1AMTEDDY
-- 👀 I’m interested in Devops
+- 👀 I’m Working as a Devops Engineer
-- 🌱 I’m currently learning golang and other concepts of being a Devops engineer
+- 🌱 I’m currently learning Python and other concepts
 - 💞️ I’m looking to collaborate on learning new things
 - 📫 How to reach me email: petersonwoko@gmail.com